Instructions to Authors

 As Supporting Information is peer-reviewed, authors must submit it in its final form as part of their manuscript submission.
 After a manuscript has been accepted for publication, authors may not make any changes to the Supporting Information.

-Authors should include a still image from the video, along with the video number (use Movie S1) and caption, in their manuscript after the figures, tables and text.
+Video files must be supplied in mp4 format, less than 50MB.
+Authors should include a still image from videos, tables, and figures of Supporting Information, along with numbers and captions, in their manuscript after the figures, tables, and text.